lytedev/keyboards/ergodox-infinity/readme.md

 just prepend `sleep 10 &&` to it to give yourself 10 seconds to hit the flash button.

 That should be it!
-Your Planck keyboard should now be flashed with this layout.
+Your Ergodox keyboard should now be flashed with this layout.

 ## Modifying